 - Right-click on the process that you need to close and choose End Task.

-- As soon as the responsible process is disabled, you should be able to complete the shutdown process without encountering the “This app is preventing shutdown” warning.
+- As soon as the response process is disabled, you should be able to complete the shutdown process without encountering the “This app is preventing shutdown” warning.

 If this method wasn’t applicable or you’re looking for a permanent way to disable the warning message, move down to the next method below.